da-x/git-search-replace/README.md

       -h, --help            show this help message and exit -s STRING, --separator=STRING
-                        The separator string which separates FROM regex and TO expression -f, --fix             Perform changes in-place
+                        The separator string which separates FROM regex and TO expression -p, --pair-arguments  Use argument pairs for FROM and TO regexes -f, --fix             Perform changes in-place
       -d, --diff            Use 'diff' util to show differences -e PATTERN, --exclude=PATTERN